japinol7/the-codemaster/README.md

                      ordered by item name
     ^d:    print debug information to the console
     ^l:    write debug information to a log file
+    L_mouse_button:  If debug mode activated, show actors in the position
+    ^L_mouse_button: If debug mode activated, select NPC to copy
+    Alt + L_mouse_button: If debug mode activated, select item to copy
+    Shift + L_mouse_button: If debug mode activated, paste selected actor.
+                     Note that you can paste actors only within the same game level.

     > Additional keys for cheating mode:
     ^i:                teletransportation: put the player above it\'s